cypnk/Anime-List/README.md

 Prizun Skuru (Prison School)
 Purasutikku Memorizu (Plastic Memories)

+Rakudai Kishi no Kyabarurii (Chivalry of a Failed Knight)
 Rokujouma no Shinryakusha!?
 (Invaders of the Rokujouma!?)
 Rosario to Vampire
 Rozen Maiden